top of page

 Size: A5

-The story?
-Cheraman Perumal, the king of Kodungallur, Kerala, converted to Islam, abdicated his throne, and set off on a pilgrimage to Mecca.
-He never made it back—died en route—but his Arab friend, Malik Bin Dinar, returned to Kerala with the king’s letter, asking for a mosque to be built.
+It's said that Cheraman Perumal, the ruler of Kodungallur, embraced Islam, abdicated his throne, and set out on a journey to Mecca.
+He did not return.
+He is believed to have died along the way.
+His Arab companion, Malik Bin Dinar, came back to Kerala carrying the king’s letter, requesting that a mosque be built.
+That request was honoured.

 Cheraman Juma Masjid, Kerala